-Pegboards are a trusty and time-honored way to keep supplies organized, and they can be decorative too.
-To make your pegboard standout from the one you might see in a workshop, paint it an attractive color.
-Next, add a fun frame to the perimeter of the entire board, then use smaller frames to section off different types of supplies.Continue to 3 of 15 below.
+Pegboards are a reliable and time-honored way to keep supplies organized, and they can be decorative too.
+To make your pegboard standout from the one you might see in a garage or workshop, paint it an attractive color.
+You can add a fun frame to the perimeter of the entire board, then use smaller frames to section off types of supplies.Continue to 3 of 15 below.